oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 The `in` operator returns true if the left operand is a member of the right operand.
 The right operand MUST be either a comma-separated list of zero or more primitive values, enclosed in parentheses, or a single expression that resolves to a collection.
-If the right operand is an empty list of values, the expression returns false.
+If the right operand is an empty collection or list of values, the expression returns false.

 ##### <a name="LogicalOperatorExamples" href="#LogicalOperatorExamples">5.1.1.1.12 Logical Operator Examples</a>